 What's on in Hyde Park?

-Residents of Hyde Park Estate are perfectly positioned to enjoy all the advantages of London’s West End and Hyde Park, as well as the unique, local attractions of Connaught Village.
-Best of the latter is the annual Horseman’s Sunday (third Sunday in September), when up to 100 horses and riders meet at St John’s Hyde Park Church for a service of blessing.
-Earlier in the year, locals also host an annual Connaught Village Festival.
+Residents of Hyde Park Estate are perfectly positioned to enjoy all the advantages of London's West End and Hyde Park, as well as the unique, local attractions of Connaught Village.
+Best of the latter is the annual Horseman's Sunday (third Sunday in September), when up to 100 horses and riders meet at St John's Hyde Park Church for a service of blessing.
+It is certainly something worth seeing.
+There are also other events throughout the year to partake in, so plenty to do, on your doorstep.

 Hyde Park Estate has earned a reputation as a destination restaurant district.
 Indeed, the retail quarter of Connaught Village is home to a wide selection of stylish eateries.
 Options include Angelus (French), Kurobuta (Japanese), Casa Malevo (Argentinean), Colbeh (Persian), Bombay Palace (Indian), Salt & Honey (Modern European), Maroush Gardens (Lebanese), The Heron (Thai) and Stuzzico (Italian).